seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 which is inv.
 46 read backwards — the constant would then agree with a record that no longer names the run behind it.
 It goes stale by design; the reader is told so here.

-**The gate was NOT re-read at this revision, so the totals here are a recorded state and not a current one (inv.
-56).** Last measured 06.09.2026: `bench.yml`, **14 steps, 1 255 495 checks** — steps 1–13 at 1 255 401 and step 14 at 94 — with the hosted `Bench gate` green on `main`, `#134` on branch commit `7fdd7db` and `#135` on merge commit `ea259c6`, read off the run page rather than from a report (§10).
-This revision was authored from delivered files and no runner reading arrived with them.

-**Step 7 carries a DERIVABLE prediction and it is the first figure to read after TZ-33.**
-`journal_bench.js` counts numeric leaves of the records it writes; `vd.geo` is now the ANCHORED geometry and its `wait` is null on every waiting row by the termination property (§3.12).
-If `journal/write.js` stores that object whole — which §3.13 says it does — the counter FALLS by one leaf per waiting row, and a fall is attributed rather than assumed benign, because a defect that nulls a field lowers it identically.
+Gate at this revision: `bench.yml`, **14 steps, 1 253 521 checks**, hosted `Bench gate`
+**#145** green on `main` at merge commit `a76cecf`, three of its steps read off the RUN PAGE and not from a report: **step 4 = 40**, **step 7 = 691 836**, **step 14 = 174**, each
+`FAIL 0`.

+**The total is carried forward with two terms replaced, and one term in it has never been read.** Steps 1–13 move from 1 255 401 to **1 253 347** by step 4 `+5` and step 7 `−2 059`;
+the other eleven read delta zero on a replay of both trees.
+Step 14 moves 94 → **174**, which is TZ-31 through TZ-33 arriving at once — this map never re-read it and said so, which is why the whole +80 lands here unattributed rather than in the revisions that caused it. **Step 5's own count has never been recorded in this map**: it is the residual that makes the recorded total add up (255 708) and it is arithmetic, not a reading.

+**Step 7's predicted fall is now MEASURED, and the local-versus-runner objection is closed.**
+`-a` predicted that `journal_bench.js` would lose one numeric leaf per waiting row, because `vd.geo` became the ANCHORED geometry at TZ-33 and its `wait` is null on every such row by the termination property (§3.12).
+The counter fell 693 895 → 691 836, **−2 059**, and the runner reads the same figure the local replay did — so it is content and not environment, and nothing but TZ-33 touched what the journal records between the two readings. **The MAGNITUDE is still unattributed and is not assumed benign.** The reading that closes it is the count of side blocks carrying `wait !== null` in the corpus that bench writes — 303 files, 8 481 rows at this run — and TZ-36 opens the journal anyway, so it costs nothing there.

 **What the fourteenth step changes is the class of decay the gate can see.** Until it landed, the only thread from `backtest_bench.py` into these gates was step 4 — `verify_bench.py`